avdhootHapse/avdhootHapse/README.md

+## About Me

 ### Hi there 👋

+- 🔭 Currently building a natural language processing model for sentiment analysis 🤖
+- 👀 Passionate about full-stack software development and problem-solving!
+- 💞️ Open to collaborating on any software development project!
+- 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/avdhoot-hapse-644671193/)
+- 😄 Pronouns: He/Him, and I'm excited to connect with fellow developers!

 <!--
 **avdhootHapse/avdhootHapse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.